-To further promote diversity, inclusion and equity within the Harrison School of Pharmacy, the school has launched a number of initiatives, including funding for scholarships and a post-doctoral program.
+To further promote diversity, inclusion and equity within the Harrison College of Pharmacy, the school has launched a number of initiatives, including funding for scholarships and a post-doctoral program.

 The Harrison School of Pharmacy created the "Pathway Program" to provide opportunity for highly-qualified scholars from historically underrepresented groups to move from postdoctoral positions into full-time faculty positions in academic pharmacy and pharmaceutical research.